intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 # Configuration Tasks

-Nauta's configuration is specified by a YAML configuration file.
-Nauta will look for this file at the location defined the `ENV_CONFIG` environment variable (explained in [Installation Process](Installation_Process/IP.md)).
-This configration file specifies network proxies, DNS server locations, and other related values listed below.
+Nauta's configuration is specified by a YAML* configuration file.
+Nauta will look for this file at the location defined the `ENV_CONFIG` environment variable (explained in [Installation Process](../Installation_Process/IP.md)).
+This configuration file specifies network proxies, DNS server locations, and other Nauta related parameters listed below.

-**Note:** In the examples shown, Green indicates a parameter name, and Blue indicates an example parameter value.
-Some configuration variables are of type "dictionary" - for these, `{}` indicates an empty dictionary.
-Likewise, some variables are of type "list", and for these, `[]` indicates an empty list.
+**Note 1:** In the examples shown, Green indicates a parameter name, and Blue indicates an example parameter value.
+Some configuration variables are of type _dictionary_ , and for these: `{}` indicates an empty dictionary.
+Likewise, some variables are of type _list_, and for these: `[]` indicates an empty list.

+**Note 2:** All parameters present in the config file must have values.
+For example: `proxy:`.
+Setting the config file with no value causes errors.

 ## Example Configuration File

-Note that this is an *example* file, containing dummy values for a few of the supported configuration values.
-For a complete list, refer to the section below the table.
+**Note:** This is an _example_ file, containing dummy values for a few of the supported configuration values.
+For a complete list, refer to the section after the YAML file example below.

+1. In the YAML file, the _list of items_ is a sequence of elements starting in new line with a dash at the beginning.
+For example, an empty list: [].
+In an abbreviated form, elements can also be enclosed in one line.

+1. In the YAML file, a dictionary is a sequence of pairs for the element's _key: value_.
+It can also be presented with each pair in new line or abbreviated in one line.

+### YAML File Example

 ```yaml
 # Proxy Settings